fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_101_install.rst

 ===========================

-You can verify if it is correctly installed going to the menu **'window > preferences'** and checking if there is a **Pydev** item and under that a **Pydev Extensions** item.
+You can verify if it is correctly installed going to the menu **'window > preferences'** and checking if there is a **Pydev** item under that.

 Uninstalling
 ==============

-Follow the instructons below if at any time you wish to stop using the Pydev or Pydev extensions plugin (or any other Eclipse plugin):
+Follow the instructons below if at any time you wish to stop using the Pydev plugin (or any other Eclipse plugin):

 **Eclipse 3.5**